UNDERGRADUATE

 Whether you want to create a deeper connection with your own culture, or you’re planning a career where you’ll work with Chicanx and Latinx communities, this minor will equip you with valuable knowledge.

-Whether you plan to pursue a career in business, government, law, medicine, journalism, social work, teaching, religion or the arts, courses in this minor will equip you to approach issues in the Latinx and Chicanx communities with empathy and understanding.
+Whether you plan to pursue a career in business, government, law, medicine, journalism, social work, teaching, religion or the arts, courses in this minor will equip you to approach issues in the Chicanx and Latinx communities with empathy.

-Students need to complete 18 course hours to complete the minor, with at least nine of these hours upper-division coursework.
+Students who wish to earn an Art History minor must take the following coursework with at least nine (9) of these hours in upper-division coursework.

 • CHLX 1302: Introduction to Chicanx and Latinx Studies